EnigmaCurry/blogofile.com/_documentation/posts.rst

 Posts
 *****

+Posts are interpreted by the blog controller that you get when you instantiate the simple_blog; they have no particular meaning to the core runtime of Blogofile.
+If you wanted, you could reimplement the blog controller yourself and use whatever post formatting you wished.
+It's expected that most users will just use the default blog controller, so this Post documentation is here for convenience.

 Blog posts go inside the **_posts** directory.
+Without the blog controller enabled, the **_posts** directory is ignored because it starts with an underscore.

 Each post is a seperate file and you can name the files whatever you want, but it's suggested to prefix your posts with a number like ``0001``, ``0002`` etc. so that when you look at the files in a directory they will be naturally ordered sequentially.
+It's important to realize that this order is not the same order that the blog controller uses in chronlogical listings.
+Instead it sorts the posts based on the date field described below.

 An Example Post
 ---------------